-Furthermore, it follows the assumption that $f$ and $g$ are combinatorially conjugate (and also from the quasisymmetry of $h$) that every attracting cycle of $f$ maps to an attracting cycle of $g$, and every parabolic cycle of $f$ maps to a parabolic cycle of $g$ under $h$.
+Furthermore, it follows from the assumption that $f$ and $g$ are combinatorially conjugate, or alternatively from the quasisymmetry of $h$, that every attracting cycle of $f$ maps to an attracting cycle of $g$, and every parabolic cycle of $f$ maps to a parabolic cycle of $g$ under $h$.

-Also note that, in the class $\SR$, every attracting direction of a parabolic point must be aligned with the real axis, so there are only three possibilities for parabolic points: a parabolic point with one fixed attracting petal (corresponding to a saddle-node $z\mapsto z+z^2$) a parabolic point with two fixed attracting petals (as for $z\mapsto z-z^3$), or one with a $2$-cycle of attracting petals (corresponding to a fixed point with eigenvalue $-1$ as in the periodic doubling bifurcation).
-Clearly the combinatorial conjugacy must map each parabolic point to one of the same type.
+Also note that, in the class $\SR$, every attracting direction of a parabolic point must be aligned with the real axis, so there are only three possibilities for parabolic points: a parabolic point with one fixed attracting petal (corresponding to a saddle-node $z\mapsto z+z^2$) a parabolic point with two fixed attracting petals (as for $z\mapsto z-z^3$), or one with a $2$-cycle of attracting petals (corresponding to a fixed point with eigenvalue $-1$ as in the period-doubling bifurcation).
+Since each attracting petal must contain some critical point, the combinatorial conjugacy must map each parabolic point to one of the same type.

-It is then easy to see that we can choose the map $\theta_0$ in such a way that $\theta_0$ is a conjugacy between $f$ and $g$ in some linearizing neighborhood or attracting petal for every attracting periodic point or parabolic attracting direction.
-This can be done as in Section 5 of \cite{strien-qsrigidity}.
+It is then easy to see that we can choose the map $\theta_0$ in such a way that $\theta_0$ is a conjugacy between $f$ and $g$ in some linearizing neighbourhood or attracting petal for every attracting periodic point or parabolic attracting direction.
+This can be done as in Section 5 of \cite{CS}.

 By the covering homotopy theorem, we can find a map $\theta_1$, isotopic to $\phi$ relative $f^{-1}(S(f))$, such that $\theta_0\circ f = g\circ \theta_1$.
 Here we use that $\phi$ agrees with $h$ on $\P(f)$ and that $h$ maps critical points of $f$ to critical points of $g$ of the same order.
 Since $\phi$ preserves the real line, and $f$ and $g$ are real, we also get that $\theta_1(\R)=\R$.